openstack/placement/doc/source/contributor/placement.rst

 debugging or adding functionality.

-Functionality which is required for every request is handled in raw WSGI middleware that is composed in the `nova.api.openstack.placement.deploy` module.
-Dispatch or routing is handled declaratively via the ``ROUTE_DECLARATIONS`` map defined in the `nova.api.openstack.placement.handler` module.
+Functionality which is required for every request is handled in raw WSGI middleware that is composed in the `placement.deploy` module.
+Dispatch or routing is handled declaratively via the ``ROUTE_DECLARATIONS`` map defined in the `placement.handler` module.

 Mapping is by URL plus request method.
 The destination is a complete WSGI application, using a subclass of the `wsgify`_  method from `WebOb`_ to provide a `Request`_ object that provides convenience methods for accessing request headers, bodies, and query parameters and for generating responses.
 In the placement API these mini-applications are called `handlers`.
-The `wsgify` subclass is provided in `nova.api.openstack.placement.wsgi_wrapper` as `PlacementWsgify`.
+The `wsgify` subclass is provided in `placement.wsgi_wrapper` as `PlacementWsgify`.
 It is used to make sure that JSON formatted error responses are structured according to the API-WG `errors`_ guideline.